 2139 W. Sunset Boulevard,

 Then for a long period covering over half a century it was the Ramona Theatre, before going through a series of name changes and format changes.
-The theatre was modernised and reopened in 1966 under the name Studio 1 Theatre, with the mission of screening German-language movies (the debut feature was a screening of “Die Fledermaus!).
+The theatre was modernised and reopened on November 10, 1965 under the name Studio 1 Theatre, with the mission of screening German-language movies (the debut feature was a screening of “Die Fledermaus!).
 By 1970 it was screening gay adult movies.
-By the early-1980’s, the name had been Latinized into Estudio 1, a venue for double features (one photograph has it offering "Mad Max & "A Force of One” on the same program).
+From March 12, 1978 it was taken over by the Metropolitan Theatres chain and went over to screening Spanish language movies.
+The name had been Latinized into Estudio 1, a venue for double features (one photograph has it offering "Mad Max & "A Force of One” on the same program).
 It also showed Spanish films and some second run films with Spanish subtitles.

 The theatre was closed in the mid-1990’s.
 Around 1998, a member of the Lotito family -which has owned the building and much of the block for at least 75 years - decided to gut the interior, rip out the theatre seats and level the floor as part of a renovation to seek new tenants, possibly retail, but the building has remained empty.
 Today, the old cinema is a popular pub/restaurant called Mohawk Bend.

 Just login to your account and subscribe to this theater.